 River Health

 There are many ways to determine the health of a river.
 The scientists at the River Authority are experts in understanding and caring for the San Antonio River as well as its creeks and tributaries.
-Learn how our Water Quality Scientists, Aquatic Biologists, Stormwater Scientists and Environmental Investigators are monitoring and improving river health every day.
+Learn how our Water Quality Scientists, Aquatic Biologists, and Watershed Ecologists are monitoring and improving river health every day.

-The San Antonio River Authority and its scientists perform water quality monitoring, biological and habitat assessments throughout the San Antonio River Basin to keep tabs on the condition of this important ecoregion.
+The San Antonio River Authority and its scientists perform water quality testing, biological and habitat assessments throughout the San Antonio River Basin to keep tabs on the condition of this important ecoregion.

 San Antonio River Watershed Water Quality Viewer